COVID-19 Vaccine Frequently Asked Questions

 If I get the vaccine, how long will it protect me?

-At this time, the duration of protection from the vaccines remains unknown, and further doses may be necessary.
+At this time, the duration of protection from the vaccines remains unknown and information will continue to be provided as it is available.
+A completed two dose COVID-19 vaccine series provides strong protection against COVID-19 and severe outcomes, in the general population.
+However, two doses may not provide sufficient protection based on suboptimal or waning immune response to vaccines and increased risk of COVID-19 infection.
 The duration of immunity from contracting the infection also remains unknown.
 Ongoing monitoring of the COVID-19 vaccines and their effects on long-term immunity continues.

 Can I get COVID-19 after being vaccinated?